 In the (near) future, I'm also hoping to at least try getting into other, more involved sources of knowledge... both leisurely (documentaries, general appeal books) and serious (purely factual books and similar).
-Funny how, despite having a decently good grasp on how human/personal knowledge and experiences get acquired, worked into and shared through art, I'm pretty much in the dark when it comes to these aspects of scientific/empirical knowledge.
+Funny how, despite having some grasp on how human/personal knowledge and experiences get acquired, worked into and shared through art, I'm pretty much in the dark when it comes to these aspects of scientific/empirical knowledge.
 Guess that's what you get when your educational system doesn't teach researching, sourcing and working with knowledge, and you fail uni on top of that.
 Still.. to think there's a whole another world of knowledge I've never properly seen into... exciting!

 Finally, when it comes to my Wikipedia crawls, I also enjoy improving whatever obvious small errors, imperfections and poor translations from my language I stumble upon.
 Sometimes I get the urge to become more involved with editing and help develop my favorite pages, but that has always seemed so impenetrable.
 I don't really edit other wikis1, but I salute those who do o7.